-Our objective concerning the audit of the administration, and thereby our opinion about discharge from liability, is to obtain audit evidence to assess with a reasonable degree of assurance whether any member of the Board of Directors or the President in any material respect:
+My objective concerning the audit of the administration, and thereby my opinion about discharge from liability, is to obtain audit evidence to assess with a reasonable degree of assurance whether any member of the Board of Directors or the President in any material respect:

-- has undertaken any action or been guilty of any omission which can give rise to liability to the company, or - in any other way has acted in contravention of the Companies Act, the Annual Accounts Act for Insurance Companies or the Articles of Association.
+- has undertaken any action or been guilty of any omission which can give rise to liability to the society, or - in any other way has acted in contravention of the Companies Act, the Annual Accounts Act for Insurance Companies or the Statutes.

-Our objective concerning the audit of the proposed appropriations of the company's profit or loss, and thereby my our opinion about this, is to assess with reasonable degree of assurance whether the proposal is in accordance with the Benevolent Societies Act.
+My objective concerning the audit of the proposed appropriations of the society's profit or loss, and thereby my opinion about this, is to assess with reasonable degree of assurance whether the proposal is in accordance with the Benevolent Societies Act.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with generally accepted auditing standards in Sweden will always detect actions or omissions that can give rise to liability to the company, or that the proposed appropriations of the company's profit or loss are not in accordance with the Benevolent Societies Act.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with generally accepted auditing standards in Sweden will always detect actions or omissions that can give rise to liability to the society, or that the proposed appropriations of the society's profit or loss are not in accordance with the Benevolent Societies Act.

-As part of an audit in accordance with generally accepted auditing standards in Sweden, we exercise professional judgment and maintain professional scepticism throughout the audit.
-The examination of the administration and the proposed appropriations of the company's profit or loss is based primarily on the audit of the accounts.
-Additional audit procedures performed are based on our professional judgment with starting point in risk and materiality.
-This means that we focus the examination on such actions, areas and relationships that are material for the operations and where deviations and violations would have particular importance for the company's situation.
-We examine and test decisions undertaken, support for decisions, actions taken and other circumstances that are relevant to our opinion concerning discharge from liability.
-As a basis for our opinion on the Board of Directors' proposed appropriations of the company's profit or loss we examined whether the proposal is in accordance with the Benevolent Societies Act.
+As part of an audit in accordance with generally accepted auditing standards in Sweden, I exercise professional judgment and maintain professional scepticism throughout the audit.
+The examination of the administration and the proposed appropriations of the society's profit or loss is based primarily on the audit of the accounts.
+Additional audit procedures performed are based on my professional judgment with starting point in risk and materiality.
+This means that I focus the examination on such actions, areas and relationships that are material for the operations and where deviations and violations would have particular importance for the society's situation.
+I examine and test decisions undertaken, support for decisions, actions taken and other circumstances that are relevant to my opinion concerning discharge from liability.
+As a basis for my opinion on the Board of Directors' proposed appropriations of the society's profit or loss I examined whether the proposal is in accordance with the Benevolent Societies Act.

-Stockholm, 17 March 2020
+Stockholm, 23 March 2021